 - Check MusicBrainz for the release.
 Every so often, I have to go and add the release, but I’m an auto-editor.

 - Rip the CD in Apple Lossless.
 I’d use FLAC for maximum interoperability, but Apple only uses their lossless format for iTunes, and as I use iTunes Match to move music onto my iDevices, I knuckle under and use their format.
 I don’t see it going away anytime soon, so I don’t feel like I’m investing time ripping into a format that I won’t use.
-When I compare this to the 3-4 different lossy encodings I used from 2003-2011, it’s not a big concern.2 Now that I have two large HDD arrays, I really don’t worry about storage space.
+When I compare this to the 3-4 different lossy encodings I used from 2003-2011, it’s not a big concern. ((That I kept moving the target was a big part of the problem.))
+Now that I have two large HDD arrays, I really don’t worry about storage space.

 - Run the rip/encode through MusicBrainz’s Picard tagger.